Positive $\mathrm{Ric}_2$ curvature on products of spheres and their quotients via intermediate fatness: The isometry groups

-Let us consider $(M,q_t):=(\spin{7}/\su{3},q_t)$.
+\begin{theorem} The connected component containing the identity of the isometry group $(\spin{7}/\su{3},q_t)$, $t>0$, is isomorphic to $\spin{7}$. \end{theorem} \begin{proof} Let us consider $(M,q_t):=(\spin{7}/\su{3},q_t)$.
 We follow the strategy explained at the beginning of the present section.
 We deal with steps (1) and (2) simultaneously, that is, we shall search for all groups (up to covering) extending the $\spin{7}$-action on $M$ and for each such group we determine whether it acts by isometries.
 According to Theorem~\ref{th:onishchik}, we need to discuss extensions of type I, II and III.

 We begin with type I extensions of~$(\g{spin}_7,\g{su}_3)$.
 Assume that the Lie algebra of the isometry group contains a subalgebra of the form $\g{spin}_7\oplus \g{a}$.
 We will show that $\g{a}$ is trivial.
 To that end, denote $G=\spin{7}$, $H=\su{3}$ and observe that any element of $\g{a}$ can be exponentiated to a map $\varphi\colon G/H\to G/H$ which is in the identity component of the isometry group of $(G/H,q_t)$.
 Since $\g{a}$ commutes with $\g{spin}_7$, we have that $\varphi$ commutes with any isometry $g\in G$ of $G/H$.
 Our goal is to show that $\varphi$ is trivial.